naiyerasif/site/content/posts/2020/2020-09-05-api-documentation-with-springfox-3.md

 </project>
 ```

-Rename `application.properties` to `application.yml`, open it in an editor and add the following configuration (change it wherever required).
+Rename `application.properties` to `application.yml`, open it in an editor, and add the following configuration (change it wherever required).

 ```yml
 # src/main/resources/application.yml